GT-McDowell-Lab/PyCAC/docs/chapter2/README.md

 # Background

-In this chapter, a brief history of CAC, the atomistic field theory, and the governing equations of CAC are presented.
+In this chapter, the atomistic field theory and a brief history of CAC are presented.